Multimatics

 Check out our ITSM training programs like ITIL® 4 Foundation, ITIL® Create, Deliver and Support (CDS) , and many more!

-Change Enablement is one of the processes within the ITIL® framework that focuses on managing changes in a structured and efficient manner.
+ITIL change management, now formally referred to as Change Enablement within the ITIL 4 framework, focuses on managing changes in a structured and efficient manner.
 It is designed to ensure that changes to the IT infrastructure are planned, approved, implemented, and reviewed in a way that minimizes risks and disruptions to services.

 There are 2 key components of ITIL® Change Management: Request for Change (RFC) and Change Advisory Board (CAB).